sunnybharel/server_info/README.md

 - Presents a report of servers grouped by type of Service and an aggregate of the CPU and RAM utilisation for that service.
 - A view of any services running less than 2 healthy nodes (blank if no matches)

+# Background
+This was an SRE takeaway home challenge from an organisation.
+The cpx script is not my property.
+It is only included as my solution works in conjunction with the CPX utility and is necessary to be able to showcase my work, the server_info.py script.

 ## Pre-requisites
 - Run cpx_server script on port 8080 on localhost.
 `